jamesocoder/myProjects/docker/vite_ts/README.md

 Specifically named services can be run with a `docker compose <command> <service-name>` command.
 If a service has any dependencies named in its `depends_on:` attribute, those services will be built even if they weren't named in the command.

 This project demonstrates how to define "profile" tags to operate a select group of services.

+## Using Docker compose.yaml extends and fragments to reduce code duplication

+**[extends](https://docs.docker.com/compose/how-tos/multiple-compose-files/extends) is a way for containers to utilize inheritance.**
+- "Parents" can be defined either in a [separate .yaml file](./common.yaml) or the [main compose.yaml file](./compose.yaml).
+If defined in the main file, the parent service will be considered part of the compose project and built along with its children; this is typically unwanted behavior.
+- If a parent declares a secret for its children to mount, that secret source file must be declared in the main compose file.
+- Attributes can be overridden or added to the inherited config at any level.

+**[fragments](https://docs.docker.com/reference/compose-file/fragments/) utilize YAML merge to make shallow copies of attribute sets**
+- Copied values are only 1 level deep.
+Any nested attributes like build:args:___ are not copied over
+- Fragments are also incapable of propagating anything not in the "mapping" yaml syntax `name: value`.
+Attributes defined with the "sequence" syntax `- name: value` (anything preceded by a dash) are not copied over.

 ## Understanding how environment variables are injected